 Docker enables you to track container image versions, roll back to an earlier iteration, and track who built a specific one.
 You can even upload only the deltas between two versions.

-Ultimately, Docker containers do not need modification to run across any desktop, cloud environment, and data center.
+Ultimately, Docker containers do not need modification to run across any desktop, cloud environment, or data center.
 They just work.

-But on Dec.
-2, 2020, Kubernetes contributors announced that they would deprecate Docker runtime starting with version 1.20.
-In Docker’s place, Kubernetes would use the Container Runtime Interface (CRI), which supports a wider range of runtimes compared to Docker.
+However, on December 2, 2020, Kubernetes contributors announced that they would deprecate the Docker runtime starting with version 1.20.
+In Docker’s place, Kubernetes would use the Container Runtime Interface (CRI), which supports a broader range of runtimes compared to Docker.

 What Is Docker?